From a Finance IS to a Finance Data System

 In particular, it must:

-• Mapping the data it handles
+• Map the data it handles

-• Control access to this data
+• Control access to data

-• Coordinate their protection
+• Coordinating their protection

 • Set up a repository to contextualize the data